Leomeror/BellmansGAPJLU/README.md

 That is why the index.php doesn't get executed when you load the site: https://leomeror.github.io/BellmansGAPJLU or https://leomeror.github.io/BellmansGAPJLU/index.php

-The site might be implemented in javascript, but (I think) that defeats the purpose of storing .gap-files on the server.
+The gapc functionality might be implemented in javascript, but (I think) that defeats the purpose of storing .gap-files on the server.

+This Repository was made public solely to host it on github-pages for testing purposes.

+-- Leon Metzger